0ptim/DeFiChainWiki/docs/auto/Updated_White_Paper.md

 ---
 title: Updated White Paper
-description: TODO - Short description of this page.
+description: The updated DeFiChain Whitepaper.
+The mission and idea of DeFiChain stays intact.
 ---

 ## White paper {#white-paper}